As an open source project, mastercomfig appreciates the community’s help in improving it.

 Contact the maintainer¶

 Have a screenshot, workaround or anything else interesting you’d like to share?
-Contribute to the wiki.
+Contribute to the docs.

 Want to contribute to the config itself?
 Start here!